 SUPPLY CHAIN AND SUBCONTRACTS INNOVATION AND NEW TECHNOLOGIES GOVERNANCE AND CSR HUMAN RESOURCES Increased importance of sharing processes and management techniques in the supply chain with multicultural and sector companies.
 Importance of digitisation and the use of new technologies to increase efficiency, ensure swifter customer responses and reduce costs, among other reasons.
-Increased disclosure demands for non-financial information.
+Increased disclosure demands for non- financial information.
 Stricter requirements from public administrations, Demand from customers for increasingly skilled human resources to master not only the technical aspects but also management, monitoring, safety and quality assurance skills.
-Decline in demand, which can reduce the capacity and quality of the supplier market and lead to a growing financial risk linked to increased nonconformities in quality and supply delays. d, nee Focus on raw materials and especially on certain critical or strategic raw materials to for relevant sectors such as telecommunications, defence and aeronautics, and energy. customers as suppliers regard regulatory compliance.
-Greater demand publicly disclose to policies that prome diversity in corporation. suppliers regarding regulatory Consolidating the internationalisation of the business.
+Decline in demand, which can reduce the capacity and quality of the supplier market and lead to a growing financial risk linked to increased non- conformities in quality and supply delays.
+Focus on raw materials and especially on certain critical or strategic raw materials for relevant sectors such as telecommunications, defence and aeronautics, and energy. customers and suppliers regarding regulatory compliance.
+Greater demand to publicly disclose the policies that promote diversity in corporate management bodies.
+Consolidating the internationalisation of the business.
 Volatility of commodities and currencies.
 Selection of competitive construction and assembly companies.
 Sustainability, environmental legislation, circular economy etc. as a clear business opportunity for the development of technologies in relation to waste management.
 Intensifying activity of corporate governance bodies and need to strengthen internal control and risk management systems.
 TRENDS Protectionism of companies towards local staff.
 Reduction of emissions in regulations on nitric acid plants regarding greenhouse gases (NOx, N2O).
 Need to ensure equitable treatment of shareholders and take the concerns of other stakeholders into consideration.
 Increased supplier litigation.
 Improved recovery of effluents with high nitrate content in ammonium nitrate plants in order to minimise the risk of soil contamination.
 Particular attention to CSR and sustainability-related matters.